Godlove S. Orth: Congress

+Retirement

 After his retirement from the House, Orth was appointed Envoy Extraordinary and Minister Plenipotentiary to Austria.
 He resigned in the late spring of 1876, having been nominated in February for governor by the Republican party.
 Members of the reform wing distrusted Orth automatically, because he stood well with Senator Oliver Morton's political machine, and they doubted his personal integrity.
 They were strengthened in their suspicions when a newspaper charged him with participating in a ring of speculators that shook down Venezuelan claimants in disputes between injured parties in Venezuela and the United States and with lobbying the Congress to confirm those claims.

 With the ex-Congressman refusing to make a full explanation or convincing denial and with rumors of incriminating letters waiting to be released in what promised to be a hot campaign, Morton withdrew his public support.
 On August 2, Orth withdrew as candidate for governor, and was replaced by Benjamin Harrison.

+Family

 Orth was married twice, and had a daughter and two sons.

+Death and burial

 He died in office in December 1882 in Lafayette, Indiana, just after losing a re-election bid to Thomas B. Ward, and is interred at Greenbush Cemetery in that city.